ibutaibeh/Department-Projects-Tracker/README.md

 ### *What is Next*
-+ Imporove the theme
++ Add Log that keep track of all changes.
-+ Add more functionality ( calculating statistics)
++ Add more functionality (calculating statistics / Dynamic Graphs)
-+ Add dynamic graphs